 Your son or daughter must earn the title of United States Marine.
-Boot camp is a strict training program that builds Marines with the core values of the Marine Corps: honor, courage and commitment.
+Boot camp is a strict training program that instills recruits with the core values of the Marine Corps: honor, courage, and commitment.
 Your recruit will leave home a child and return 13 weeks later a Marine.
 We know this transition can be difficult for parents, so we offer the following free services and programs to help you through these 13 weeks:

-Weekly Newsletter Be sure to sign up for our Recruit Parents Newsletter and our Marine Parents Newsletter.
-These e-newsletters are sent out bi-weekly on alternating Wednesdays of every month.
-These newsletters will help you not only through boot camp, but also through each additional phase of your recruit's career in the Marine Corps as well as transitioning out of the Marine Corps.
+Be sure to sign up for our Recruit Parents Newsletter and our Marine Parents Newsletter.
+The Recruit Parents newsletter is sent out bi-monthly on alternating Wednesdays each month.
+The Marine Parents newsletter is sent out every Thursday.
+These newsletters will help you not only through boot camp, but also through each additional phase of your recruit's career in the Marine Corps, as well as during his or her transition out of the Marine Corps.

-Terminology Brand new terminology is a "must know" for families with a recruit in Marine Corps boot camp.
-Use the link at the left to access this information.
+Brand new terminology is a "must know" for those with a recruit in Marine Corps boot camp.
+Click on the "Terminology" header above to access this information.

-Use the links and icons on the right to learn more about the Outreach Programs of MarineParents.com—, all of which support our Marines and their families at home.
-To learn more about MarineParents.com, visit the website, www.MarineParents.com.
-MarineParents.com, Inc. in an IRS approved 501(c)(3) public charity.
+Use the links and icons on the right to learn more about the Outreach Programs of MarineParents.com— all of which support Marines and their families at home.
+To learn more about MarineParents.com, visit www.MarineParents.com.
+MarineParents.com, Inc. is an IRS approved 501(c)(3) public charity.